The chirality-flow formalism for the standard model: The chirality-flow formalism with massive particles

 Analogous to helicity amplitudes for massless particles, it is possible to define spin amplitudes involving massive particles, in which each external particle is given a definite spin $\Js$.
 However, massive spin amplitudes depend on the directions $\smu$ along which we measure $\Js$ for each particle, making the choice of $\smu$ physical.
 Only the sum of squared spin amplitudes involving a massive particle are independent of the choice of axis.

 In the following sections, we will describe how to separate a massive momentum into a sum of two massless ones, and in this process we will also define the spin axis $\smu$.
-We will then describe the massive spinors and polarization vectors required to calculate massive spin amplitudes.
+We will then describe the massive spinors and polarization vectors required to calculate massive spin amplitudes in terms of Weyl spinors of these massless momenta.

+We note that this decomposition is not the only way to treat massive particles.
+A few years ago an alternate set of massive spinor-helicity variables was introduced which made the little group structure explicit \cite{Arkani-Hamed:2017jhn}.
+Such variables contain all spin projections of a particle, and (among other things) have inspired a series of recursion relations \cite{Ochirov:2018uyq,Franken:2019wqr,Falkowski:2020aso,Ballav:2020ese}, each with applications to different types of processes.
+While such an approach is related to this work (see \cite{Ochirov:2018uyq} for how to relate the two approaches), we here choose to build on the older spinor helicity variables, and use Feynman diagrams to be as general as possible.
+Nonetheless, adapting the chirality-flow method to the new spinor-helicity variables is a potentially interesting future research direction.